ericoporto/ags-manual-wiki/DynamicSprite.md

     readonly int DynamicSprite.ColorDepth;

-Gets the colour depth of this dynamic sprite.
-This can be 8, 16 or 32 and is not necessarily the same as the game colour depth (though this usually will be the case).
+Gets the color depth of this dynamic sprite.
+This can be 8, 16 or 32 and is not necessarily the same as the game color depth (though this usually will be the case).

 Example: